Were You Injured by a Royal Philips CPAP Machine or Ventilator?

 The attorneys at PCVA have helped recover millions of dollars for those who have been injured by defective products.
-If you or a loved one was injured by a recalled Royal Philips machine in Washington State, reach out to us to speak with a lawyer by completing our intake form or calling us at (253) 948-3199 or (206) 536-2850.
-All conversations are confidential.
+If you or a loved one was injured by a recalled Royal Philips machine in Washington State, our attorneys are here to listen and help.
+Schedule a no obligation consultation with one of our lawyers by completing our online form or calling us at (253) 948-3199 or (206) 536-2850.
+All conversations are completely confidential.

 Learn more about the recall:

 Philips Respironics Recalls Certain Continuous and Non-Continuous Ventilators, including CPAP and BiPAP, Due to Risk of Exposure to Debris and Chemicals

 For sleep apnea patients with recalled CPAP machines, restless nights

 Philips and U.S. Justice Dept. in consent decree talks on sleep apnea, ventilator recall